PandaVOIP/PandaVOIP-client/doc/style_guidelines.md

 # Style
-The project follows the (Qt guidelines)[https://wiki.qt.io/Qt_Coding_Style].
+The project follows the [Qt guidelines](https://wiki.qt.io/Qt_Coding_Style).
 However, there are a few exceptions that are followed.

 ### Exceptions